 Within the meaning of the Social Security Act, a condition (like pain) can be "disabling" if it results from "a medical impairment" that could "reasonably be expected" to cause the kind and degree of impairment alleged.
-Medical proof is built into the statutory regime: the claimant must provide "objective medical evidence" showing a "medically determinable" impairment, and the associated disability must "result[] from anatomical [or] physiological ... abnormalities" that are "demonstrable by medically acceptable clinical and laboratory diagnostic techniques."
-The Act is implemented through Federal Regulations 20 C.F.R. §§ 416.929(b) and 404.1529(b), which require a claimant to provide objective evidence of a "condition which could reasonably be expected to produce the pain or other symptoms alleged."
+Medical proof is built into the statutory regime: The claimant must provide "[o]bjective medical evidence" showing a "medically determinable" impairment, and the associated disability must "result[] physiological . . . abnormalities" anatomical from [or] that are "demonstrable by medically acceptable clinical and laboratory diagnostic techniques."127 The Act is implemented through federal regulations that require a claimant to provide objective evidence of a condition, "which could reasonably be expected to produce the pain or other symptoms alleged."

 Neither the Act nor its implementing regulations define disabling pain nor list disabling pain conditions.
-In the absence of guidance in the Act or its regulations about what chronic pain is, administrative and Article III courts have struggled over time to determine how to adjudicate an increasing caseload of pain-based claims.
+In the absence of such guidance, administrative and Article III courts have struggled over time to determine how to adjudicate an increasing caseload of pain-based claims.
 Courts have found particularly challenging the subjective and variable nature of chronic pain, as well as claimants' assertions that they suffer chronic pain in the absence of an obvious, ongoing injury.
-Its